davidt4444/batch-service/README.md

 Within the service:

+A container or pod can find out if there are any jobs in the awaiting directory by sending in a get request (i.e. /jobsCount).
+The service returns the response {"response":""} where response has the number of jobs in the await folder.

 A container or pod sends in a get request with the nodeName for a job to run (i.e. /jobs/{nodeName}), the service takes the first job in the awaiting folder and moves it to a input folder named after the node, it returns the response {"jobName":"ExampleJob", "nodeName":"nodeName", "payload":""} where payload has the code to be run as a part of the job.

 A user sends in a post request {"jobName":"ExampleJob", "nodeName":"nodeName", "payload":""} to /jobInput where payload has the code to be run as a part of the job.
 The post request creates a file in the awaiting jobs folder with the jobName and spits the payload into that file {response:"Job Saved"}.